-O. cacanapa ‘Ellisiana’ is a garden variant of O. cacanapa that has no spines or glochids, or essentially none.
-O. cacanapa ‘Ellisiana’ may seem different from O. cacanapa, but O. cacanapa and O. ‘Ellisiana’ share key features that demonstrate their relatedness: 1) strongly recurved leaves on cladodes and flowers, 2) pale stigmas with white styles, 3) white filaments with yellow anthers, 4) general shape and size of the fruits, 5) obovate or subcircular cladodes, and 6) identical bloom periods.
-O. cacanapa plants have many or few spines.
-Some plants seem almost devoid of spines, but they have copious glochids.
-In contrast, O. cacanapa ‘Ellisana’ has no spines or glochids except for a very few weak spines on the fruit.
+O. cacanapa ‘Ellisiana’ is garden variant of O. cacanapa that has no spines and essentially no glochids.
+O. cacanapa ‘Ellisiana’ may seem different from the parent Opuntia.
+However, O. cacanapa and O. cacanapa ‘Ellisiana’ share key features that demonstrate their relatedness: 1) strongly recurved leaves on cladodes and flowers, 2) pale stigmas with white styles, 3) white filaments with yellow anthers, 4) general shape and size of the fruits, 5) obovate or subcircular cladodes, 6) identical bloom periods, and 7) shrubby or arborescent growth.

-Lack of spines is a feature of some species and not unknown.
-However, lack of glochids is a very unusual condition in any Opuntia.
+Lack of spines is a feature of some Opuntia species and is not unknown.
+However, lack of glochids is a very unusual condition in any prickly pear.

 See the original description.
 O. cacanapa is diploid.